day8/re-frame/docs/on-dynamics.md

 apps on the "impossible" end of that continuum, will breed nasty bugs and be scary to maintain.

 As programmers, we often talk about static concerns like DRY and "cohesion vs coupling".
-Yes, they are all useful, but it would better for us to focus more on the qualities which make the dynamics easier or harder to simulate.
+Yes, they are all useful, but it would be better for us to focus more on the qualities which make the dynamics easier or harder to simulate.

 ## A Central Claim